 Yesenia admitted that she had much doubt, too.
 But she poured her heart into saving them.

 She nipped a bit off the stems, removed the thorns, and gently placed them in a vase of fresh water as she quietly assured them it would be alright.

 In a show of faith, Yesenia put these wilted, dried-out things in a position of honor: dead center of the coffee table, in front of the couch, blocking my view of the television.

-She won’t admit it, but she probably prayed over the flowers while I was working in another part of the house.
+She won’t admit it, but she probably prayed over the flowers at some point.

 Whatever Yesenia did, it worked.

 Imagine my surprise when I returned to find life blooming with gusto from that flower vase.

 For more than a week, those roses flourished and provided beauty in our home.